mp-se/kegmon/docs/_sources/intro.rst.txt

 Step 5 - Configuration
 ----------------------

-Once the device can connect to WIFI it will go into `configuration mode` and start a web server for doing the initial configuration.
+Once the device can connect to WIFI it will go into `wifi setup mode` and start a web server for doing the initial configuration.
 In order to access the device you will need to find its name or ip address.

-It will broadcast a name like gravitymonXXXXXX.local over mDNS.
+It will broadcast a name like kegmonXXXXXX.local over mDNS.
 Where the XXXXXX is the unique device id.
 You can find the name via an mDNS browser, check your router or connect the device to a serial monitor.
 On windows mDNS might not work so then use the IP address instead.
 Once connected you will meet a web interface that looks like this.